moosetechnology/.github/README.md

 Feature requests and bug reports about reusable workflows should be expressed by an issue to this repository.

 ###### Starter workflows
-This repository also contains starter workflows that can be used as templates for coninous integration in moosetechnology repositories.
+This repository also contains starter workflows that can be used as templates for continous integration in moosetechnology repositories.
-They call the reusable workflows of this repository to avoid code duplication.
+They call the reusable workflows mentioned above, to avoid code duplication.
-The default behavior can be modified using the options detailed below.
+Their behavior can be configured using the options detailed below.

-The starter workflows can be found when creating a new workflow in any moosetechnology repository: in the `Action` tab, when clicking the `New workflow` button:
+The starter workflows can be found when creating a new workflow in any moosetechnology repository, in the `Action` tab, when clicking the `New workflow` button:

 <picture>
   <source media="(prefers-color-scheme: dark)" srcset="https://github.com/moosetechnology/.github/assets/39184695/f4b22375-ab08-4bf2-8cf2-86ff7bcdbe97">